Cecilia Sordi Campos (b. 1989, Brazil)

 Instead, I was given a camera at age nine as a prize for winning a contest at primary school.
 I took photos of everything and everyone.
 Unfortunately, many of the rolls of film I went through were never developed.
 I still think of those never seen photographs.

-My projects aim to recognise stories that exist outside of limitations of colonial narratives, and I develop visual vocabularies to represent complex experiences of being-ness, migration, and hybrid cultural identity, as well as sociocultural constructions centred on gender and the body.
+My projects aim to recognise stories that exist outside of limitations of colonial narratives, and I develop visual vocabularies to illustrate complex experiences of being-ness, migration and hybrid cultural identity, as well as sociocultural constructions centred on gender and the body.
 My artistic practice is often informed by my experience as a Brazilian migrant from Afro-Brazilian and Europe ancestry, in concert with my experience as an infertile woman of colour with its attendant signifiers in sociocultural and socioeconomic contexts.

-In my practice I exploit the evocative and aesthetic capacities of materials - such as biomaterials, fabric, thread and paper - to disrupt traditional image-making conventions.
+In my practice I exploit the evocative and aesthetic capacities of materials - such as biomaterials, fabric, thread and paper - to disrupt traditional art-making conventions.
+I work with photography, alternative processes, installation, moving image and performed creative writing to process my propositions.

 Through my creative expression, I seek strategies in communicating complex lived experiences within a public discourse; therefore, proposing a parting from traditional systems of power and privilege to rediscover more inclusive ways of knowing, being and aesthetic expression.